On a Quadratic Relation Between Stanley-Wilf Limits and F\"{u}redi-Hajnal Limits: Block contraction and lifting

 \begin{proof} Fix $A\in\mathcal{L}_t(B)$.
 For each block $I_a\times I_b$ let $x_{a,b}$ be the number of ones of $A$ lying in that block.
 The constraints defining $\mathcal{L}_t(B)$ imply that $x_{a,b}=0$ whenever $B_{a,b}=0$.
 Since $A$ is a permutation matrix, each of the $t$ rows in a fixed row block $I_a$ contains exactly one one-entry, and these ones must fall into column blocks according to the numbers $x_{a,1},\dots,x_{a,n}$.
 Thus $\sum_{b=1}^n x_{a,b}=t$ for each $a$.
 Similarly, looking column-blockwise gives $\sum_{a=1}^n x_{a,b}=t$ for each $b$.

 Now fix a nonnegative integer array $X=(x_{a,b})$ satisfying these conditions, and count the number of $A$ that realize it.
 For each $a$, distributing the $t$ rows of $I_a$ among the column blocks so that exactly $x_{a,b}$ rows are assigned to column block $I_b$ can be done in $t!/\prod_b x_{a,b}!$ ways.
 Dually, for each $b$ there are $t!/\prod_a x_{a,b}!$ ways to distribute the $t$ columns of $I_b$ among the row blocks with the prescribed multiplicities.
-After these choices, each block $I_a\times I_b$ comes with $x_{a,b}$ selected rows and $x_{a,b}$ selected columns, and inside that sub-rectangle the ones form a bijection, giving $x_{a,b}!$ possibilities.
+After these choices, each block $I_a\times I_b$ comes with $x_{a,b}$ selected rows and $x_{a,b}$ selected columns, and inside that sub-square the ones form a bijection between the selected rows and columns, giving $x_{a,b}!$ possibilities.
 Multiplying over all blocks shows that the number of $A$ inducing $X$ is at most

 Summing over all admissible $X$ yields an upper bound for $|\mathcal{L}_t(B)|$.

 To make this sum tractable, we drop the column-sum constraints.
 This only enlarges the set of arrays $X$, and the resulting sum factorizes over the row blocks.
 Writing $r_a$ for the number of ones in the $a$th row of $B$, the inner sum over a fixed row block counts weak compositions of $t$ into $r_a$ parts with weights $1/(x_1!\cdots x_{r_a}!)$.
 This is the coefficient of $z^t$ in $(e^z)^{r_a}$, hence it is $r_a^t/t!$.
 Therefore